LUMA

 This produces a sawtooth shape: the signal jumps to 1.0 on each beat and ramps linearly down to 0.0 by the next beat.

 That is the complete graph.
 Three nodes (plus the two auto-added inputs), two wires.
-The result: every fixture in the venue flashes to full brightness on each beat and fades to black by the next beat.
+The result: every fixture targeted by the pattern's selection argument flashes to full brightness on each beat and fades to black by the next beat.
+Apply Color automatically derives brightness from the color -- white means full on, black means off.

 Advanced Technique: Spatial Chases